daipozhi/Purpose-AI/README.md

-                              ('400' is total file number, '16' is how many CPU thread do you want use) run program in  'webfind29f'(step50)(separate to words by repeate ) (if you want grid compute,don't run a-step50.exe ,run a-step50.bat , how to make this .bat file , if you on ubuntu ,please read tools-6/readme.txt file,if you on msys please read tools-7/readme.txt ) run program in  'webfind23c'(step60)(get all words ,generate word database) (step70 deleted)
+                              ('400' is total file number, '16' is how many CPU thread do you want use) run program in  'webfind29f'(step50)(separate to words by repeate ) (if you want grid compute,don't run a-step50.exe ,run a-step50.bat , how to make this .bat file , if you on ubuntu ,please read tools-6/readme.txt file, if you on msys please read tools-7/readme.txt ) run program in  'webfind23c'(step60)(get all words ,generate word database) (step70 deleted)
                                               (step80 deleted)